Willard Sage

 James Willard Sage (August 13, 1922 – March 17, 1974) was a Canadian-American film and television actor.

 Born in London, Ontario.
 Sage began his career in 1951, where he appeared in the film The Butler's Night Off, playing the role of a crook.
 He performed in New York where Sage played a lead role in the stage play Hobson's Choice.
-Sage played the role of the killer "Chester Davitt" in the 1954 film Dragnet.
-He then played the role of "Tom Tattle" in the 1955 film It's a Dog's Life.
-Sage played the role of "Jonathan Tatum" in the 1956 film The Brass Legend.
+Sage played the role of the killer Chester Davitt in the 1954 film Dragnet.
+He then played the role of Tom Tattle in the 1955 film It's a Dog's Life.
+He played the role of Jonathan Tatum in the 1956 film The Brass Legend.